end2endzone/end2endzone-hugo/content/blog/2016-06-10-softtimers-a-collection-of-software-timers-to-easily-compute-elapsed-time-since-an-event-occured.md

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

 **DISCLAIMER:**
-This software is furnished &quot;as is&quot;, without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.
+This software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.

 # Download